-Sawgrass is characterised by tiny greens, fast undulating fairways, and a number of dog legs, all of which serve to remove the advantages of some of the Tours bigger hitters.
-This has been evidenced in a rather erratic trend of winners; from big bombers like Rickie Fowler and Jason Day, to the likes of Tim Clark and Fred Funk who have managed to manoeuvre their way around this delightful Pete Dye creation.
+Sawgrass is characterised by tiny greens, fast undulating fairways, and several doglegs, all of which serve to remove some of the Tours’ bigger hitters’ advantages.
+This has been evidenced in a somewhat erratic trend of winners, from big bombers like Rickie Fowler and Jason Day to the likes of Tim Clark and Fred Funk, who have managed to manoeuvre their way around this delightful Pete Dye creation.

-The front 9 at Sawgrass is fairly unremarkable, but the back side is some of the most entertaining holes you will see anywhere on a golf course, culminating in the famous island green that faces the players on the treacherous par 3 17th.
-This course is famously unpredictable and the huge breadth of winners is testament to both the variable challenge and the consistent quality of the field.
+The front nine at Sawgrass is relatively unremarkable.
+Still, the backside is some of the most entertaining holes you will see anywhere on a golf course, culminating in the famous island green that faces the players on the treacherous par-three 17th.

 The Market Leaders